naxxfish/adsb2mqtt/README.md

 ## Requirements

-You will need a host which you can connect to with an RTL-SDR USB stick, running [dump1090](https://github.com/antirez/dump1090) or similar, and can be connected to and recieve a SBS-1 compatible serial stream.
+You will need a host which you can connect to with an RTL-SDR USB stick, running [dump1090](https://github.com/antirez/dump1090) or similar, and can be connected to and recieve a "Beast Mode" compatible serial stream (normally port 30002).

 You'll also want a machine that's running the Docker Daemon to run it on.